duckduckgo/duckduckhack-docs/welcome/how-ias-work.md

 [`hacker_news.css`](https://github.com/duckduckgo/zeroclickinfo-spice/tree/master/share/spice/hacker_news/hacker_news.css) | A minor, optional, custom css file | [`zeroclickinfo-spice/share/spice/hacker_news/`](https://github.com/duckduckgo/zeroclickinfo-spice/tree/master/share/spice/hacker_news/)
 [`footer.handlebars`](https://github.com/duckduckgo/zeroclickinfo-spice/tree/master/share/spice/hacker_news/footer.handlebars) | A minor, optional [sub-template](http://docs.duckduckhack.com/frontend-reference/subtemplates.html), a custom handlebars HTML template used as part of the main template.
 Its use is specified in `hacker_new.js`. | [`zeroclickinfo-spice/share/spice/hacker_news/`](https://github.com/duckduckgo/zeroclickinfo-spice/tree/master/share/spice/hacker_news/)

+> To easily generate these files, name them correctly, and locate them in the right folders, you can use the `duckpan new` command line tool and the `all` preset file template.
+More details can be found in the walkthroughs, as well as the [DuckPAN reference](http://docs.duckduckhack.com/resources/duckpan-overview.html).

 And that's how Spices work!
 Check out the walkthrough of [how to build the Hacker News Spice](http://docs.duckduckhack.com/walkthroughs/forum-lookup.html) to get into the details of each file.

 ## Naming Conventions